IzaanQaiser/MERN-Chat-Application/README.md

 Conclusion:
 This full-stack chat application showcases the capabilities of the MERN stack in building real-time communication platforms.
 By following the provided instructions, users can deploy the application locally or customize it further to suit their specific requirements.

+Need to do: add documentation and proof that this was actually made (images, videos, demos)